- Intellectual Property, Translations & Permissions

 2.2.
 Every effort will be made to treat the complainant’s identity with appropriate regard for confidentiality.

 2.3.
-This policy encourages employees to put their names to allegations because appropriate follow-up questions and investigation may not be possible unless the source of the information is identified.
+This policy encourages employees, consultants and volunteers to put their names to allegations because appropriate follow-up questions and investigation may not be possible unless the source of the information is identified.
 Concerns expressed anonymously will be explored appropriately, but consideration will be given to:

 - The seriousness of the issue raised;